Renewable Fuels Association: Organization

 RFA's chairman is Neil Koehler of Pacific Ethanol, Inc. and the vice-chairman is Jeanne McCaherty of Guardian Energy, LLC.
-The RFA has offices in both St. Louis, Missouri and Washington, the District of Columbia.
+The RFA has offices in both St. Louis, Missouri, and Washington, D.C.

 Staff

 Geoff Cooper

-Geoff Cooper is RFA's President and CEO, a position he has held since October 2018.
+Geoff Cooper is RFA's president and CEO, a position he has held since October 2018.
 Previously he served as RFA Executive Vice President.
 In addition to overseeing market analysis and policy research, he provides regulatory support and strategic planning for the association and its members.
 Geoff also focuses on issues related to lifecycle analysis, sustainability and ethanol co-products.
 Prior to joining RFA, Geoff served as Director of Ethanol Programs for the National Corn Growers Association.
 In this role, he led research and promotional efforts to increase the production and use of corn-based ethanol.
-Previously, Geoff served as a Captain in the U.S. Army, specializing in bulk petroleum supply and logistics.
+Previously, Geoff served as a captain in the U.S. Army, specializing in bulk petroleum supply and logistics.
 A Wyoming native, Geoff graduated from Drake University in Des Moines, Iowa.
 He earned his master's degree at Webster University in St. Louis.